-Another great program for pre and postnatal workouts, low impact with helpful instruction on activating the abdomen and pelvic floor muscles in a safe way.
+Another excellent program for pre and postnatal workouts is low impact and helpful instruction on safely activating the abdomen and pelvic floor muscles.

-If you are not sure where to start as to where to begin to check All Day Huang, she can help figure out what best suits your fitness needs.
+If you are unsure where to start and where to begin to check All Day Huang, she can help figure out what best suits your fitness needs.

-Technically not an”postnatal” program, but the workouts are very low impact (pilates inspired) and her whole philosophy behind these short workouts make moving your body an experience of self-care and relaxation (which is much needed in this season of life!)
+Technically not a “postnatal” program, but the workouts are very low impact (pilates-inspired), and her whole philosophy behind these short workouts makes moving your body an experience of self-care and relaxation (which is much needed in this season of life!)

 -High contrast pictures and baby books (black + white) help with sight development and focus.